Skip to main content

 • monetization

-• “The game is amazing in all aspects, however I cannot look past the fact the season pass feels like an intentional and lazy cash grab as the story ends on a cliffhanger 3 hours in.
-I really feel this is a masquerade for a game that was not finished on time, so they decided to release it at $40 and slap on a $25 season pass to cover it up as DLC to finish the game.”
+• “The game is amazing in all aspects; however, I cannot look past the fact the season pass feels like an intentional and lazy cash grab.
+The story ends on a cliffhanger just three hours in, which feels like a masquerade for an unfinished game.
+They released it at $40 and slapped on a $25 season pass to cover it up as DLC to finish the game.”

 • “This is nothing other than a cash grab to Little Nightmares fans, and you can see that's true with the season pass they are doing.”